 Unsure whether now is the right time to enroll in Medicare Part B?
 Speak with a local licensed Medicare agent to explore your options.
 Call (623) 223-8884.

-If you miss your Initial Enrollment Period, the next best time to sign up for Medicare Part A and B is during the General Enrollment Period.
+If you miss your Initial Enrollment Period, the next best time to sign up for Medicare Part A and B is the General Enrollment Period.
 The General Enrollment Period is from January 1 through March 31 annually.
 You can enroll during this time, and your coverage will begin on July 1st.

-Enrolling during the General Enrollment Period may mean that you will incur Medicare Part B late enrollment penalties.
+Enrolling during the General Enrollment Period may mean you will incur Medicare Part B late enrollment penalties.

 The Medicare Annual Enrollment Period is for people already enrolled in Medicare Part A and B. This period runs from October 15 through December 7 annually.
 You can join a Medicare Advantage plan or make other plan changes during this time.